bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 ones get mapped to larger ones.
 One key feature of this algorithm is that the compressed data stream is generated in last-in-first-out order (i.e. in stack order).
-This means when decompressing, you want to read the compressed data stream from back-to-front (this will be useful for our discussion below).
+This means when decompressing, you want to read the compressed data from back-to-front (this will be useful for our discussion below).
 My post on `Lossless Compression with Asymmetric Numeral Systems
 <link://slug/lossless-compression-with-asymmetric-numeral-systems>`__ gives a
 much better intuition on the whole process and discusses a few variations and